Reference Signals

 The resource identifier of this CSI-RS resource.
 This is set to zero by default.
 This represents the values

 The slot offset for this CSI-RS resource.
-It is set 0 by default.
+It is set to zero by default.
 This is the value \(T_{offset}\) in 3GPP TS 38.211 section 7.4.1.5.3.
-It is only used if the
+It is used only if the

 The number of antenna ports used by this CSI-RS resource.
 It can be one of 1, 2, 4, 8, 12, 16, 24, or 32.
 This is the value \(X\) in 3GPP TS 38.211 Table 7.4.1.5.3-1.